IIIF-Commons/biiif/README.md

 ## Examples

-Here is an example of how to organise your files/folders for biiif.
+Here is an example of how to organise your files/folders for BIIIF.

 This example only has a single root collection, but BIIIF will happily build collections to any nested depth.